Wasserkraft

 20. Power plant at the Proviantbach

-21. Power plant in Meitingen
+21. Power plant Meitingen

-22. Canoe course at the Eiskanal
+22. Canoe course (Eiskanal)

 Fuel for Augsburg's handcraft and industry